-Senegalese twist is also known as rope twist and its name for the West African country Senegal.
+Senegalese twist is also known as rope twist and its name is for the West African country of Senegal.
 This is a really cute hairstyle and doesn’t require much time to achieve.

 There are also many ways to style this twist, it is considered easier to make than box braids.
 Braids are heavier than Senegalese twists too.

 - 31 New Senegalese Twist Hairstyles For 2024